Customerly/Android-SDK/README.md

 "company_id" -> containing the id of the company
 "name" -> containing the name of the company
 ```
-Then you can add as many company attributes as you want, but remember: they can be only String, char, int, long, float, double.
+Then you can add as many company attributes as you want, but remember: they can be only String, char, int, long, float, double and boolean.

 ```java
 // Eg. This is a company map that contains the company necessary fields (company_id and name) and a custom "foundation year" attribute